majuss/ecoevolpara/Documentation/seafile.md

 # Seafile

 Seafile is a program which enables us to host our own cloud system very much like Dropbox, iCloud or Onedrive.
-The mainthought behind it, is to synchronize all *home* directories between harriet, beagle and all clients like the Dell Optiplex and the Intel NUCs.
+The mainthought behind it, is to synchronize all *home* directories between Harriet, Beagle and all clients like the Dell Optiplex and the Intel NUCs.
 This will enable every user to log into any client computer and syncs their homes to it.

 On the Client site there are 2 major branches.
 First of all there is Harriet, who synces the home directories through the seaf-cli client which runs individually for every user on Harriet.
 On the normal clients every user can simply use the gui client or he can setup the cli client if desired.